deanebarker/Nemmet/README.md

 Nemmet is an homage to [Emmet](http://emmet.io/) (Nemmet = "Not Emmet"...get it?), the HTML expansion language.

 I wanted something in (1) a single file, (2) pure C#, and (3) source that I could debug through.
 It will never be as full-featured as Emmet.
-I'm hoping for maybe 75%.
+I'm hoping for maybe 75% on a good day.

 As of this writing (June 30, 2016), it's alpha.
-It works under very controlled conditions (there is exactly one unit test...)
+There are a dozen unit tests, which pass.

+Use with caution.

 ## How to Use